Inside: A fun way to encourage sibling kindness when they need extra reminders or more practice with an ice cream kindness challenge.

 Ice Cream Kindness Challenge:

-So my eldest daughter needed something big to motivate her to change behavior.
+So my eldest daughter needed something big to motivate her to change her behavior.

 But did she need the proverbial “carrot or the stick?”